planetscale/docs/content/docs/databases.md

 # Databases

-This document explains the basic ideas behind databases in the PlanetScale CNDb context.
+This document explains the basic ideas behind databases in the PlanetScaleDB context.

-## What is a CNDb database?
+## What is a PlanetScaleDB database?

-A CNDb database is like a MySQL database that can scale horizontally using [sharding](sharding-schemes).
+A PlanetScaleDB database is like a MySQL database that can scale horizontally using [sharding](sharding-schemes).
 Each database runs on a [cluster](clusters).

 You can assign resources to each database at the time of [database creation](creating-database).
 You can also choose to create replicas of particular databases to improve availability and serve more read traffic.